 Wish is a shopping service in the U.S. and the UK that puts consumers directly in touch with sellers in China to buy clothing, electronics, and gadgets at a steep discount.
-Many times you are buying a copy of a name brand or an unbranded version.
-Sometimes you will find a real product on Wish, but they typically sell out very fast and command higher prices.
+There are some knockoff products and some lookalike products.
+Sometimes you may see a real brand name product on Wish, but they aren’t s cheap and often sell out.

 Read: Best Apps to Waste Time

-The Wish App took off in late 2015 around the holiday shopping season and it’s still growing fast in 2018.
+The Wish App took off in late 2015 around the holiday shopping season and shows no signs of slowing down in 2019.
 Shipping times and selection are still varied based on what you are looking for, but there are more Wish app reviews that can help you get a good deal and avoid bad purchases.
 We recently bought a 70-inch TV, and received a bracelet worth 17 cents instead, so smart shopping is important.

 While the Wish app is proving popular for shopping through 2018, there are some things that users need to know about this app before placing an order.

 Here is what savvy shoppers need to know about the Wish app on iPhone, Android and other platforms.